The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 What Makes Gokyo Ri Trek Beautiful

-- Fly into Tenzing Hillary Airport at Lukla, one of the world’s most thrilling airports.
+- Begin the journey with a flight to Tenzing Hillary Airport at Lukla, one of the world’s most thrilling airports.

-- Chance to visit Syangboche Airport/Viewpoint (3,780m), offering panoramic views of Everest, Lhotse, and Nuptse.
+- Take a side hike to Syangboche Airport/Viewpoint (3,780m), offering panoramic views of Everest, Lhotse, and Nuptse.

 - Enjoy a sunrise hike to Gokyo Ri (5,357m) for a stunning panorama of four 8,000m peaks: Everest, Lhotse, Cho Oyu, and Makalu.